rzhang0716/Data-Science/README.md

 # Personal Information
-- :school:  I graduated with Ph.D. in Biochemistry and a master in Statistics from NC State University.
+- :school:  I graduated with a Ph.D. degree in Biochemistry and a master degree in Statistics from NC State University.
 - :man_student:  I have SAS base programming 9.4 certificate and preparing for AWS Cloud Practioner Cerficate now.
 - :hospital:  I am currently working as a Biostatistician (Data Scientist) in Nemours Chirldren's Health working on the clinical data.
 - :family_man_woman_girl:  I am living with my wife, Yuguo, :baby: our daugther Nicole, :dog: Mochi and :cat2: Dobe.